RikudouSage/lemmyverse.link/README.md

 But when linking to a Lemmy community from outside Lemmy, you face the problem of forcing the user to go to the instance you linked to instead of their own.

-Using this project you can create a link like this: `https://lemmings.link/c/community_name@instance.tld`, the user will be given the option to set their home instance and every further link to `lemmings.link` will work as usual.
+Using this project you can create a link like this: `https://lemmyverse.link/c/community_name@instance.tld`, the user will be given the option to set their home instance and every further link to `lemmyverse.link` will work as usual.

 ![Preview of a screen for setting instance to redirect](doc/assets/lemmy-01.png)